wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 16. Administration Screen, Showing Choice of Initial Search Screens.

 == Changelog ==
+= 3.0.24 =
+* July 31, 2014
+* Added a user-agent to cURL, which allows the root server to be a bit more tinfoil.
+* Fixed an annoying bug with the admin, in which new settings reported a bogus ID first time through.

 = 3.0.23 =
 * July 17, 2014
 * Added Danish localization.